Cricket in South Asia

 The 2023 Cricket World Cup match between India and Pakistan.

-Cricket is the most popular sport in South Asia, with 90% of the sport's worldwide fans being in the region.
+Cricket is the most popular sport in South Asia, with 90% of the sport's worldwide fans being in the region according to a 2018 market research by the International Cricket Council (ICC).

 History

 Colonial era

 One reason for cricket's initial adoption in South Asia was its similarity to local games, such as gilli-danda (pictured above) and seven stones.

 Contemporary era

 An Afghan soldier playing cricket.
 Afghan refugees who lived in Pakistan and India brought the sport back to Afghanistan, and it is now one of the most popular sports in the country.

 Cricket has helped shape national identities across South Asia, contributing to the self-esteem of peoples throughout the region and creating cultural bonds between them.
 The game has played a role in reducing caste discrimination and other social barriers among South Asians.
 Cricket's role in South Asia has often been associated with local geopolitical events; for example, India-Pakistan matches have been affected and even cancelled at times due to tensions between the two countries, while the opposing sides in the Sri Lankan Civil War were willing to declare a ceasefire for the duration of the 2007 Cricket World Cup.

 Cricket started to become the most popular sport in South Asia around the time of India's 1983 Cricket World Cup victory, overtaking the previous local favorite field hockey.
 Further growth happened with the televising of cricket in regional languages.
 Another major milestone in Indian cricket was the 2007 launch of the Indian Premier League (IPL), which has become one of the wealthiest sports leagues in the world and contributed to an explosion of Indian sports leagues in general.
 These developments have led to South Asia becoming very important in world cricket's decision-making, and being a financially important place for other countries to tour when playing international cricket.

 India and Pakistan have a very heated cricket rivalry, with India-Pakistan cricket matches (particularly at global events) being some of the highest-viewed matches in global sport.
 Cricket has been suggested by a number of commentators as a possible way to create peace between the two countries.